 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
+Depending on what you need, your best option may be to contact your family, friends, travel agent, travel insurance provider, employer or airline.
+Your travel insurer should have a 24-hour emergency number.

 - Police: 999